 When reheating shrimp, they can become rubbery in the microwave.
 Cover in a microwave-safe bowl and reheat JUST until the shrimp are reheated, in 10 to 15-second bursts, flipping the buttery shrimp to make sure they reheat evenly.
 The butter will reheat faster than the shrimp, use caution.

 Consider reheating in a small skillet over medium-low heat for 5 to 7 minutes until heated through.

 How to serve garlic butter shrimp

 Around my campfire, this recipe is perfect as the main course as is just right from the cast iron skillet.
-A crusty baguette slices and toasted makes a great vessel for scooping up more garlicky butter sauce!
+A loaf of crusty bread sliced and toasted makes a great vessel for scooping up more garlicky butter sauce!

-These buttery shrimp also work as a great topping over steak, pair it with pasta for shrimp scampi, or keep it keto by serving it over cauliflower rice or zoodles.
+These buttery shrimp also work as a great topping over steak, paired it with pasta for shrimp scampi, or keep it keto by serving it over cauliflower rice or zoodles.